wonke2/Find-A-Pet/SprintReports.md

 #### Challenges Faced / Discuss:
 - The Service Provider Sign Up Page didnt pass all the tests which means more adjustments are needed to the page in order for it to be optimal
 - The Service Provider Dashboard is not fully functional as it is missing the ability to accept or reject bookings, And add Services Provided to the business
+- Faced difficulties while verifying the token for authentication for WishList functionality as avash added redux state-variables.
+So had to change my way of retrieving tokens using functions from react-redux.

+### Week 13: Booking Functionality, Additional Tests, Designs and Documentations
+- Booking Functionality and Integration (Avash)
+- All designs related to serviceProvider (Mohammad)
+- All designs related to User (Avash)
+- Designs for the Home Page (Avash)
+- All testings related to ServiceProvider (Mohamamd)
+- All the other testings (Avash and Waliullah)